sta/websocket-sharp/README.md

 };
 ```

-If you set this property to nothing, the validation does nothing with the server certificate, always returns valid.
+If you set this property to nothing, the validation does nothing with the server certificate and returns valid.

 As a **WebSocket Server**, creating an instance of the `WebSocketServer` or `HttpServer` class with some settings for the secure connection.